 By Saman Indrajith

-Disclaimer: Fonseka calls for radical change in political culture - Views expressed by writers in this section are their own and do not necessarily reflect Latheefarook.com point-of-view
+Disclaimer: SF: Some ministers are drug addicts who spend time with prostitutes at night clubs - Views expressed by writers in this section are their own and do not necessarily reflect Latheefarook.com point-of-view